mechanical-turk/cobalt-base/README.md

 Let's add some code so that cobalt can dynamically generate us the react components we want.
 - Create a file for the generator logic: `generators/component.js`
 - The filename **is** really important.
 It's how cobalt understands where to look.
 When you run `... generate something` on the cli, cobalt will look for `generators/something.js`.
-When you run `... generate dog`, cobalt will look for `generators/dog.js`.
+Therefore when you run `... generate component`, cobalt will look for `generators/component.js`.
 - Next, we need to create the templates.
 Cobalt uses `ejs` templates.
 You don't need to have `ejs` installed.
 - At the moment, we want a template for our React component, and another one for its corresponding css file.
 There are two types of React components: stateful and stateless.
 So let's actually create the following 3 templates:
   - `templates/Component/stateful_component.ejs`